Etiology of VUR

 Evaluation includes ultrasonography of the kidneys, ureters, and bladder before and after voiding, and then fluoroscopic VCUG.
 Renal ultrasonography is used to evaluate kidneys for size, hydronephrosis, and scarring.
 VCUG is used to diagnose VUR and to evaluate for other bladder abnormalities.
 A radioisotope cystogram (radionuclide cystography) may be used to monitor reflux.
 Renal cortical involvement with acute infection or scarring is best diagnosed with succimer (dimercaptosuccinic acid) nuclear scans when indicated.
 Urodynamic studies, when appropriate, may show elevated intravesical pressure.

-Severe vesicoureteral reflux accompanied by high intravesical pressures is treated with anticholinergic drugs (eg, oxybutynin, solifenacin succinate) and rarely surgery (such as botulinum toxin or bladder augmentation).
+Severe vesicoureteral reflux accompanied by high intravesical pressures is treated with anticholinergic drugs (eg, oxybutynin, solifenacin succinate) and rarely surgery (such as botulinum toxin injection or bladder augmentation).
 Patients with bowel and bladder dysfunction benefit from behavioral modification with or without biofeedback.

-VUR is most often due to congenital anomalous development of the ureterovesical junction.
+Vesicoureteral reflux (VUR) is most often due to congenital anomalous development of the ureterovesical junction.

 Diagnose by using VCUG.